-The trust consists of a portfolio of dividend-paying equity securities that have historically increased their dividends.
-The sponsor believes that dividends are often a good indicator of a corporation's current financial condition and furthermore, may signal management's belief in a profitable future for the corporation.
-The U.S.-traded common stocks held by the trust may include the common stocks of U.S. and non-U.S. companies.
+Under normal circumstances, the trust will invest at least 80% of the value of its assets in dividend-paying securities of blue chip companies.
+A blue chip company is a nationally recognized company with a long-term reputation for quality, reliability and financial strength.
+The trust consists of a portfolio of securities that the sponsor believes are large-cap, high quality U.S.traded dividend-paying securities that have historically paid above average dividend income.
+The sponsor believes that dividends are often a good indicator of a corporation's current financial condition and may signal management's belief in a profitable future for the corporation.
+The U.S.traded common stocks held by the trust may include the common stocks of U.S. and non-U.S. companies.
 The trust may also invest in real estate investment trusts.